+ More about determining rates

 You can also save money if you reduce your overall energy use.
 Consider unplugging small household appliances, or installing smart power strips or ENERGY STAR-rated appliances and equipment.
 Additionally, the Time-of-Use Rate saves the cooperative money by reducing our system peak load, decreasing power costs; savings that we pass through to all members.

-To make this simple and easy to remember, there is a 5-hour window where on-peak (or the highest cost/rate) occurs.
+To make it simple and easy to remember, on-peak hours (or the highest cost/rate) occur every day during the same five-hour window: 4 p.m. to 9 p.m.

 - The cost of fuel that is used to generate power will continue as a pass-through (noted as Power Cost Adjustment) on each bill.
 The cooperative does not make any additional revenue from this item.
 This will fluctuate on a monthly basis and typically is not greater than $0.005.

-- Navigate to Usage Explorer
+- Click Usage Explorer

 - Look for the Green Button - Download My Data